Andrea Kritcher

-Andrea "Annie" Kritcher is an American nuclear engineer and physicist who works at the Lawrence Livermore National Laboratory.
+Andrea Lynn "Annie" Kritcher is an American nuclear engineer and physicist who works at the Lawrence Livermore National Laboratory.
 She was responsible for the development of Hybrid-E, a capsule that enables inertial confinement fusion.
 She was elected Fellow of the American Physical Society in 2022.

+She was named to Time 100 in 2023 for her role as leader and designer for the December 5 test in 2022 which achieved fusion ignition for the first time.

 Early life and education

-Kritcher studied nuclear engineering at the University of Michigan.
+Kritcher is a native of Traverse City, Michigan, and attended both Traverse City Central High School and Northwestern Michigan College before studying nuclear engineering at the University of Michigan.
 She moved to the University of California, Berkeley for graduate studies, where she earned a master's degree and doctorate in nuclear engineering.
 She spent summer 2004 at the Lawrence Livermore National Laboratory on an internship.
 Her first project involved analyzing data for the electron beam ion trap.
 Her doctoral research considered Thomson scattering from shocked compressed matter.
 She became a postdoctoral researcher at the Lawrence Livermore National Laboratory in 2009.
 Her postdoctoral research explored using X-rays to measure the properties of warm and hot dense matter (plasma), and measuring how nuclei interact with dense plasma.
 She made use of the LLNL Jupiter laser and the OMEGA laser at the University of Rochester.